-This ancient city is built on the wide banks of the River Ganges, a watercourse which is perhaps even holier than Varanasi itself.
+This ancient city is built on the wide banks of the River Ganges, a watercourse that is perhaps even holier than Varanasi itself.

 In Hindu tradition, the Ganges is a sacred location and is even considered to be a deity.
 Varanasi’s importance rose from the fact that Hindu Kings wanted to be cremated along the banks of the river.

 Today, that tradition continues, as people will travel here from thousands of miles away to lay their loved ones to rest on the river.
 In Varanasi, the Ganges is the most integral part of the city.
 This is where you can see life and death in its rawest form.

 Along the banks, you will encounter ceremonies and traditions that have been played out here for centuries, if not for thousands of years.
 It’s an incredible experience and an incredible sight to see.

 Many locals choose to bathe in the Ganges itself, for its purported healing powers.
 However, it’s one of the most polluted bodies of water in the world and if you would like to see the river up close, you will be better off choosing to take a boat ride instead of going for a swim.

 Sunrise and sunset can be particularly compelling times of the day to take a cruise along the River Ganges.